What is the International Studies Program?

 The Area of Concentration consists of 18 hours of closely related courses in various disciplines, such as Political Science, History, Art, Geography, Sociology, Communications, Religion, International Business, etc. Each major’s area of focus closely related courses is individually designed in consultation with the Academic Coordinator, depending on the student’s personal scholastic background and interest.

 All majors are required to complete an Internship with an agency or commercial firm of international scope in order to gain hands-on experience in a setting where global knowledge is crucial.
-Although the minimum time on the job consists of 90 clock hours, a longer commitment generally proves more valuable for both the intern and their supervisor.

 The Senior Project is an independent study project to be completed under the direction of a faculty member knowledgeable in the student’s area of concentration.
 The student will define a problem in consultation with his/her adviser, work out a research schedule and present the findings in a well organized paper.